jedypod/open-display-transform/display-transforms/opendrt/docs/opendrt-release-notes.md

 # Release Notes

+## OpenDRT v1.1.0b47

+- Improve HDR/SDR behavior by using variations of the hyprbolic compression tonescale for different look modules.
+- Bring back HDR Purity user control.
+- Expose Display Grey Luminance as a user control.
+Since it was always set to 10 in all the presets it makes sense to put this in the hands of the user.
+- Re-Expose HDR Grey Boost parameter...
+I guess this was useful for people.
+- Refine Colorful preset - there was some halos around saturated light sources that was possible to improve.

 ## OpenDRT v1.1.0b45: Big rewrite after 44 beta versions of testing and refinements.

 Generally, redesign many aspects to improve smoothness and rework some problematic and over-complicated design choices.